JonathanJang24/JonathanJang24/README.md

 # 👋 Hey, I'm JJ

-**As a Christian, I strive to live chiefly in a manner glorifying to God.
+**As a Christian, I chiefly live to glorify to God.
 I have hopes of using CS to spread the Gospel of Christ Jesus.**
 <br>
 <br>
 _"He must become greater; I must become less..."_